DEPARTMENT OF LABOR

 Training and Experience

 Lambka received experienced miner training on September 17, 2013.
-He had approximately two years of experience as a miner, all at this mine as a general inside laborer (See Appendix C).
+He had approximately two years of experience as a miner and 18 weeks of experience at this mine as a general inside laborer (See Appendix C).
 The accident investigation team reviewed the training records for the victim.

 ROOT CAUSE ANALYSIS